-Spark Sport's first weekend of English soccer: many fans happy, a few furious
+Spark Sport's first weekend of English soccer: some fans happy, some furious

 This morning, I set my alarm clock to watch Tottenham Hotspur take on Aston Villa.

 I already had a sinking feeling, because our home's internet connection had stuffed out last night.
 And as of 4.30am, it was still down.

-I hot-footed it into the Herald - where I was due to start at 6am anyway - and watched the second half in the office on a PC.
+For some reason, I was just getting no Spark Sport video whatsoever over 4G on my iPhone so I hot-footed it into the Herald - where I was due to start at 6am anyway - and watched the second half in the office on a PC.
 And the stream was fine.

 But the episode was an illustration that there are a lot of factors behind Spark's control, from network issues to Apple iOS upgrades at random times to problems with people's home wi-fi networks.